Skip to main content

 " I... will... later... after I serve you."
 She was in slight discomfort eating in front of him.

-" You are the one who was fasting so I should serve you."
+" You are the one who was fasting, so I should serve you."
 His logic made her laugh as he looked shocked.

 " Why?
 What was funny?"
 He frowned as she stopped, scared.

 " I... mean.."
-She became serious. " I have never heard someone tell he will serve his..."
+She became serious. " I have never heard someone tell him he will serve his..."
 She stopped looking away.

 " Kunwaraniji.
 Does the whole of Rajputana tell you what happens in their homes that you know no one tells?"
-He asked amused. " Have you seen Chakrapani?"
+He asked, amused. " Have you seen Chakrapani?"
 That made her laugh as he laughed too.

 " He is very scared of Bhago."
 She concluded. " She has changed so much."